We never want to do a release this big ever again. A lot of time and effort went into this release from dedicated folks in the community.

 - #1412 chore: tweaking comments in TestUtils

-- #1204 docs: email geoff, not paul for slack invitation
+- #1204 docs: email Geoff Huntley, not Anaïs Betts for slack invitation

 Where to get it